 Cho La Pass

 Cho La is the middle or second Pass among the Everest Three Passes.
-Located at 5,420m (17,782 ft), the Pass lies in the northeast part of Nepal and connects the village of Dzongla to the east with the town of Thagnak to the west.
+Located at 5,420 m (17,782 ft), the Pass lies in the northeast part of Nepal and connects the village of Dzongla to the east with the town of Thagnak to the west.
 Also, the Pass connects Everest Base Camp to Gokyo.
-From the Pass, trekkers can appeal to their eye with snow-capped peaks, including Ama Dablam, Cholatse, and Makalu.
-However, the cross to Cho La involves walking through icy, rocky, and glacier sections, adding the thrill of the journey.
+From the Pass, trekkers can appeal to their eyes with snow-capped peaks, including Ama Dablam, Cholatse, and Makalu.
+However, the cross to Cho La involves walking through icy, rocky, and glacier sections, adding to the thrill of the journey.

 Kongma La Pass

-Kongma La is the easternmost and most challenging Pass of the Everest Three Passes.
-At an elevation of 5,535m (18,159ft), the Pass is the highest among the three passes.
+Kongma La is the most challenging Pass of the Everest Three Passes.
+At an elevation of 5,535 m (18,159 ft), the Pass is the highest among the three passes.
 It connects Chukhung village with Lobuche.
 The Pass lies between Imja Valley and Khumbu Glacier and is difficult to navigate.
 Even though crossing Kongma La is challenging, it is equally rewarding as it offers a 360-degree view of glacial lakes, rugged terrain, and mountain peaks.
-The vista of Mount Everest, Lhotse, Nuptse, and Ama Dablam are awe-inspiring from the top of the Pass.
+The vista of Mount Everest, Lhotse, Nuptse, and Ama Dablam is awe-inspiring from the top of the Pass.

 Renjo La Pass